Tyuchev/ej_rpi_engine/ChunkWorkflow.md

 1. Add a 1m plane, scale it by 9.
 This is the reference plane for how big the chunk is.
 2. Import the models you want to use, hide the ones you don't need right now.
    * Delete the tmpParent for all of them.
-3. Move the models where you want them until you have what you want.
+3. Duplicate and move the models where you want them until you have what you want.
 4. Use ruler to measure against x and z axes.
     * Use `ctrl` to snap to elements, make sure to pick consistent ones (it should visibly snap).
     * Use axis snap.